ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 ## So will M1 fix it all?

 Moving different things to the same SoC should at least remove some threat vectors such as Thunderbolt firmware attacks.
-Simplifying things (such as moving to a single architecture) will always benefit security.
+In addition, simplifying architecture (such as moving so silicon comparable to the A mobile chips) will always benefit security.
-There is no news yet on what kind of T-chip is included in the M1 chip, so further research is required.
+There is no news yet on what kind of T-chip is included in the M1 chip tough, so further research is required.
-All we can say for now: it's probably safer.
+All we can say for now: it's most probably safer than current Intel-based Macbooks.

 *But do you -really- care tough?
 The new chip's a beast!* As proven by various benchmarks, the *cheapest* MacBook now outperforms the *most expensive* one.
 But if you -can- wait, I really suggest to wait for the M2 chip which will most probably blow us away like we've never seen.